I started using PC’s back 1986 when they had 5-1/4" floppy disks and 8086 processors.

 The HARD RESET was (for me) the solution to my PC frustrations.
 PC’s were instantly in my past.

-When I look back on the last 18 years of my real estate business life, there's one simple thing I did on a regular basis.
+When I look back on my real estate business life, there's one simple thing I did on a regular basis.

 I didn't do it once.